hansemro/ht32-dfu-tool/README.md

   write <ADDR> <FILE>           Write <FILE> to flash starting at <ADDR>

-  info                          Check device info
+  info                          Check device info reset                         Reset to application firmware reset-iap                     Reset to IAP (or ISP depending on BOOT pin(s))

   help                          Print this message or the help of the given subcommand(s)